Which sports cause the biggest knee problems?

 Skiing, gymnastics, tennis, volleyball and weight lifting

 The risk of knee problems exists in almost any sport.
 Apart from jogging and football, skiing, gymnastics, tennis, volleyball and weight lifting are also some of the usual suspects.
-When practicing these sports, the knee can be broken or chipped, leading to symptoms such as sharp pain, swelling or a change in colour.
+When practicing these sports, the knee can be broken or chipped, leading to symptoms such as sharp pain, swelling or a change in color.
 Moreover, with activities such as weight lifting, a great deal of pressure is placed on the joint, which leads to degeneration.
 Oftentimes, these athletes are more likely to develop rheumatism, osteoporosis or arthritis later in life.